ernvk23/linux-distro-setup/README.md

 # Linux distro setup

-This script automates the setup process after a fresh installation of Fedoara, Debian and Ubuntu Linux distributions.
+This script automates the setup process after a fresh installation of Fedora, Debian and Ubuntu Linux distributions.
 It installs essential packages, configures the terminal, development tools, and various desktop applications.

 ## Installation